 Let’s calculate the new prediction now:

 Suppose we want to find a prediction of our first data point which has a car height of 48.8.
-This data point will go through this decision tree and the output it gets will be multiplied by the learning rate and then added to the previous prediction.
+This data point will pass through this decision tree, and the output will multiply by the learning rate before adding to the previous prediction.

-Now let’s say m=2 which means we have built 2 decision trees and now we want to have new predictions.
+Now, let’s say m=2, which means we have built 2 decision trees and want to make new predictions.

-This time we will add the previous prediction that is F1(x) to the new DT made on residuals.
-We will iterate through these steps again and again till the loss is negligible.
+This time, we will add the previous prediction, F1(x), to the new DT made on residuals.
+We will iterate through these steps again and again until the loss is negligible.

 I am taking a hypothetical example here just to